fbpx

 • Hearing loss – A small study showed some benefit.

-• Fatigue- Magnesium helps restore normal energy levels.
+• Fatigue- Helps restore normal energy levels.

-• Stress – Magnesium calms the nervous system.
+• Stress – Calms the nervous system.

 • Magnesium Chelate– high level of absorbability.